• Books

 [source]

-This is the last “Beyti” pic, there are a lot on the site, without too many explanations, but that’s the spirit.
+This is the last “Beyti” pic here, there are a lot on their website, many without captions, but that’s the spirit.
 Who cares?
 The most interesting fact regarding the city is that it is built on two continents.
-There is an European side as well as there is an Asian side.
-I prefer the European, and only in the following caption, you can see the Asian side, across Bosporus.
+There is an European side and an Asian side.
+I prefer the European, and only in the following picture, you can see the Asian side, across Bosporus.

 Fishing in Ortaköy